yehiamtheone/movie-app-React-SpringBoot-/README.md

 npm run dev
 ```
 #
-**Things aren't finalized and project is still in progress this is the first commit where i check where things stand*
+**Things aren't finalized and project is still in progress those are the first commits where i check where things stand*